×

 Apache Hudi (pronounced “hoodie”) is a transactional data lake platform first developed by Uber to bring data warehouse-like analytics capabilities to data lakes built on the Hadoop Distributed File System (HDFS).
 Hudi’s incremental processing framework gives data lakehouses near real-time analytics capabilities.

-What are the core features of Apache Hudi?
+What are the core features of Hudi?

 There’s more to this open-source project than the Hudi table format.
 Hudi’s use cases include stream processing of logs and events, near real-time analytics, machine learning, and data lakehouse management.
 Some of Hudi’s core features include: